The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Introduction

 We assume that the measurement at the time $t_{1}$ lets the quantum system be in the state $|\psi_{1}(t_{1})\rangle$.
 This state has the standard time evolution, $|\psi_{1}(t)\rangle=U(t_{1},t)|\psi_{1}(t_{1})\rangle$.
 Simultaneously, we assume that the measurement at the time $t_{2}$ generates the state $|\psi_{2}(t_{2})\rangle$ for the quantum system.
 Its backward time evolution is given by $\langle\psi_{2}(t)|=\langle\psi_{2}(t_{2})|U(t,t_{2})$.
 Then, the measurement at the time $t$ of a variable $C$ is obtained as

 where $\hat{P}(C=c_{j})$ is a projection operator made of an eigenvector with an eigenvalue $c_{j}$.
 We put a hat on the symbols of the projection operators hereafter to draw your attention on them.
 Equation~(\ref{ABL-rule-01}) is called the Aharonov-Bergmann-Lebowitz rule (ABL-rule).
-The ABL-rule is regarded as a new concept that gives a complete description of a quantum system in the time interval between two measurements, that is to say, information about the system both from the past and from the future \cite{Aharonov1991}.
+The ABL-rule is regarded as a new concept that gives a complete description of a quantum system in the time interval between two measurements, in other words, information about the system both from the past and from the future \cite{Aharonov1991}.

-In Reference~\cite{Vaidman1987}, according to the ABL-rule, Vaidman, Aharonov, and Albert found a process, in which the results of measurements of $\sigma_{x}$, $\sigma_{y}$, and $\sigma_{z}$ are ascertained with a probability of unity.
+In Ref.~\cite{Vaidman1987}, according to the ABL-rule, Vaidman, Aharonov, and Albert found a process, in which the results of measurements of $\sigma_{x}$, $\sigma_{y}$, and $\sigma_{z}$ were ascertained with a probability of unity.
 In their process, first, we prepare the maximally entangled initial state of two spin-$1/2$ particles.
 Second, we perform the spin measurement of $\sigma_{x}$, $\sigma_{y}$, or $\sigma_{z}$ on a single qubit that belongs to the initial entangled state.
 Third, we take a measurement on the composite system with an operator whose eigenvectors are entangled.
 Then, we obtain results of measurements of $\sigma_{x}$, $\sigma_{y}$, and $\sigma_{z}$ with a probability of unity although these operators do not commute.
 This counter-intuitive phenomenon is regarded as one of the pre- and post-selection effects.

 The above process is known as a solution of the mean king's problem \cite{Aharonov2001}.
-Bub's quantum key distribution protocol is a natural application of the result obtained in Reference~\cite{Vaidman1987}.
+Bub's quantum key distribution protocol is a natural application of the result obtained in Ref.~\cite{Vaidman1987}.
 First, Alice prepares the initial two-qubit entangled state, and second, Bob performs the measurement of $\sigma_{x}$ or $\sigma_{z}$ at random on the single qubit owned by the initial two-qubit state.
 Third, Alice carries out the final measurement on the whole system with the entangled basis.
-Because the results of the measurements of $\sigma_{x}$ and $\sigma_{z}$ are ascertained with a probability of unity, Alice can share a random secret key with Bob.
+Because the results of the measurements of $\sigma_{x}$ and $\sigma_{z}$ are ascertained with a probability of unity, Alice can share a random key with Bob.